vmware/terraform-provider-nsxt/website/docs/r/policy_ip_address_allocation.html.markdown

 # nsxt_policy_ip_address_allocation

 This resource provides a method for the management of a IP Address Allocations.
-Note that IP Address Allocations cannot be updated once created and changing any attributes of an existing allocation will re-create it.

 This resource is applicable to NSX Policy Manager.

 ## Example Usage